Painter, Printmaker, Illustrator

 Active in Detroit, Mich.

-Format: Originally recorded on 3 sound tape cassettes.
-Reformatted in 2010 as 5 digital wav files.
-Duration is 3 hr., 10 min.
+Format: Originally recorded on 1 sound tape reel.
+Reformatted in 2010 as 2 digital wav files.
+Duration is 2 hr., 51 min.

 Collection Summary: An interview of Robert Broner conducted 1974 May 3-8, by Dennis Barrie, for the Archives of American Art.
 Broner speaks of growing up in Detroit; his early interest in art due to his brother's influence; attending Cass Technical High School and Wayne University; his U.S. Army service during World War II; getting his Masters' at UCLA; teaching and life at Auburn University; going to New York and working in Stanley William Hayter's studio; taking a course from Stuart Davis at the New School; Hayter and Davis as teachers; printmaking; Robert Blackburn's printing shop; his preference for printmaking over painting; returning to Detroit; the establishment of a printing press and printmaking at the Society of Arts and Crafts; becoming the art critic on the DETROIT TIMES; the development of his work; and printmaking in Michigan.
 He recalls Sarkis Sarkisian, Robert Blackburn, and Emil Weddige.

-Biographical/Historical Note: Robert Broner (1922-) is a painter and printmaker from Detroit, Mich.
+Biographical/Historical Note: Robert Broner (1922-) is a painter and printmaker from Detroit, Michigan.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.